 In person: Obtain and complete an application for an absentee ballot at your local county elections office.

-Other absentee ballot information: If you would like to designate another person to assist you in delivering a completed absentee or alternative ballot, print, complete and return the following forms to the County Board of Elections:
+Other absentee ballot information: If you would like to designate another person to assist you in delivering a completed absentee or alternative ballot, print, complete and return the following form to the County Board of Elections:

 SUBMITTING AN ABSENTEE BALLOT